derpferd/little-python/README.md

 ### Statement of Purpose

 > The intent of the Little Python programming language is to implement a simple language that is easy for people with little to no coding experience to create a program.
 The need for such a language arose when creating a framework for competitions  where individuals of all skill levels can create a rudimentary AI to compete against various challenges.
-We wanted to “level” the playing field by having a language that is limited in functionality, creating an even playing field.
+We wanted to “level” the playing field by having a language that is limited in functionality and is unfamiliar to anyone.
 Please keep this in mind when suggesting and/or commenting on the design features.

 ### Install
 Run this following command to install from PyPI.